-Mary, it is I who stand between His birth and His approaching redemptive death.
-I warn thee, Mary, think not when thy arms come to clasp Him, that He is white as He came from the Father; He is red as He came from me.
-In a few short seconds thy Son shall have surrendered His soul to His Heavenly Father, and His body to thy caressing hands.
-The last few drops of blood are falling from that great chalice of Redemption, staining the wood of the Cross and crimsoning the rocks soon to be rent in horror; and a single drop of it would be sufficient to redeem ten thousand worlds.
-Mary, my Mother, intercede with thy Divine Son for forgiveness of the sin of changing thy Bethlehem into Calvary.
-Beg Him, Mary, in these last remaining seconds, to grant us the grace of never crucifying Him again nor piercing thy own heart with seven swords.
-Mary, plead to thy dying Son that as long as I live . . .
+Mary, it is I who stand between His birth and His approaching redemptive death!
+I warn thee, Mary, think not when thy arms come to clasp Him, that He is white as He came from the Father, but red as He came from me.
+In a few short seconds, thy Son shall have surrendered His soul to His Heavenly Father, and His body to thy caressing hands.
+The last few drops of blood are falling from that great Chalice of Redemption, staining the wood of the Cross and crimsoning the rocks soon to be rent in horror - and a single drop of it would be sufficient to redeem ten thousand worlds.
+Mary, my mother, intercede to thy Divine Son for forgiveness of the sin of changing thy Bethlehem into Calvary.
+Beg Him, Mary, in these last remaining seconds the grace of never crucifying Him again nor piercing thy own heart with seven swords.
+Mary, plead to thy dying Son that as long as I live. . .
 Mary!
-Jesus is dead. . . .
+Jesus is dead. . .
 Mary!